 The Institute of Advanced Motorists (IAM)

-We are a respected charity comprising of 92,000 current full members, 5,000 active volunteers and 200 local groups.
+We are a respected charity comprising of over 82,000 current full members, 5,000 active volunteers and around 180 local groups.
 We campaign and lobby on road safety debates on their behalf.
 At any one time there are over 7,000 drivers and riders actively engaged with our courses.
 Our Driver Retraining Academy has helped 2,500 drivers to shorten their bans through education and support programmes.

 IAM Drive & Survive

 Provides a comprehensive range of professional driver risk management training and solutions for businesses.
 These include e-learning, on-road coaching, on-site seminars and company occupational driver policy consultancy.
 Actively assisting 380 businesses at the time of the IAM RoadSmart launch.
 Typically training over 5,000 company drivers a year, some of whom go on to become full IAM members.